 - Harder to use for people with manual dexterity issues

 Using Waterpik products is certainly better than not using any interproximal (in-between) cleaners.
-I highly recommend those products to geriatric patients who may have difficulty flossing due to reduced manual dexterity.
+I highly recommend those products to geriatric patients who may have difficulty flossing due to their reduced manual dexterity.
 Flossing, though, is what I recommend to most people.
-One thing to note is that It has to be done right.
+One thing to note is that it has to be done right.
+Otherwise, gunk will remain between teeth and cause issues.
 I will soon post a video on how to floss correctly, but please refer to the video below for now: